On the Lucas and Lehmer sequences in Dedekind domains: Introduction

-Recently, Flatters and Ward \cite{FW} found an analogue of Zsigmondy's theorem for a polynomial sequence $(f^n - g^n)_{n \ge 1}$, where $f,g$ are two coprime polynomials in a polynomial ring $K[X]$ in one variable $X$ over a field $K$.
-This was recently extended to the polynomial rings of several variables over a field; see \cite{Sha}.
+Recently, Flatters and Ward \cite{FW} found an analogue of Zsigmondy's theorem for a polynomial sequence $(f^n - g^n)_{n \ge 1}$, where $f,g$ are two coprime polynomials in a polynomial ring $K[x]$ in one variable $x$ over any arbitrary field $K$.
+This was recently extended to the polynomial rings of several variables over any arbitrary field by one of us; see \cite{Sha}.
 Moreover, the author in \cite{Sha} obtained the strong divisibility property and the primitive divisor results for the Lucas and Lehmer sequences in the polynomial rings of several variables.
+Most recently, as a special case of Lucas sequences, the generalized Fibonacci sequences of polynomials over finite fields have been further studied about their periodic property; see \cite{CSW}.

-In this paper, we want to obtain analogues of Zsigmondy's theorem and establish the strong divisibility property and the primitive divisor results for the Lucas and Lehmer sequences in transcendental Dedekind domains.
+In this paper, we try to obtain analogues of Zsigmondy's theorem and establish the strong divisibility property and the primitive divisor results for the Lucas and Lehmer sequences in Dedekind domains.
 Particularly, this includes extensions of the results in \cite{Car,PS,Sch,Ward} from number fields to function fields.

-The approaches in this paper are similar as those in \cite{Sha}.
-However, it indeed needs some extra considerations for transcendental Dedekind domains.
+The approach in this paper is similar to that in \cite{Sha}.
+However, the setting here is different (see Section~\ref{sec:setup}), and it indeed needs some extra considerations for Dedekind domains and also for the special case of function fields.